Hyziu-03/Mamaia-Countdowns/README.md

 ✅ Add descriptions to ambigous icons
 ✅ Add styles to `section > main > article.saved-countdowns > section > button` element from `_app.sass`
 ✅ Audit the app with Lighthouse
+🔲 Use `<picture>` element for images
-🔲 Test the app with React Developer Tools and React Profiler before production
+🔲 Test the app with React Developer Tools and React Profiler before production 🔲 Optimize app performance and audit it with Lighthouse again